cysouw/diathesis/text/c02_structure.md

 b.
 Ich verbrenne den Tisch.
 :::

-The *sehen + Infinitiv* diathesis [@next], see [@sec:infinitive-sehen], adds a new nominative subject and the old nominative is turned into an accusative.
+The *sehen+Infinitiv* diathesis [@next], see [@sec:infinitive-sehen], adds a new nominative subject and the old nominative is turned into an accusative.
 This diathesis is thus structurally an example of a novative ~~[Ø › SBJ › OBJ]~~.
 However, the newly added nominative is not a causer.
 The new role is better described as an experiencer, so this diathesis can semantically be called an ~~experientive~~.
 Similarly constructions are also attested with light-verbs *hören*, *fühlen*, and *spüren*.

 ::: ex
 ~~Experientive novative [Ø › SBJ › OBJ]~~